Lisp-Stat/documentation/content/en/docs/Cookbooks/quick-plot.md

 Once you are happy with a plot created via `qplot`, it is a first-class `vega-plot` object.
-You can re-render, inspect, or write it to a file:
+You can re-render, inspect, or write it to a file.
+This example assumes `presentation` was created in the recipe above:

 ```lisp
 ;; Re-render in the browser